styleguidist/react-styleguidist/docs/Cookbook.md

 2. Press the ![Debugger](https://d3vv6lp55qjaqc.cloudfront.net/items/2h2q3N123N3G3R252o41/debugger.png) button in your browser’s developer tools.
 3. Press the ![Continue](https://d3vv6lp55qjaqc.cloudfront.net/items/3b3c1P3g3O1h3q111I2l/continue.png) button and the debugger will stop execution at the next exception.

-## How to use production or development build of React?
+## How to use the production or development build of React?

-In some cases, you might need to use development build of React instead of the default [production one](https://reactjs.org/docs/optimizing-performance.html#use-the-production-build).
+In some cases, you might need to use the development build of React instead of the default [production one](https://reactjs.org/docs/optimizing-performance.html#use-the-production-build).
 For example, this might be needed if you use React Native and make references to a React Native component’s PropTypes in your code.
 As React removes all PropTypes in its production build, your code will fail.
-By default, Styleguidist uses the development build for the dev server, and the production one for static builds.
+By default, Styleguidist uses the development build for the dev server and the production one for static builds.

 ```js
 import React from 'react'